 The Côte-Nord Region (translating to North Coast) encompasses over 247,000 square kilometres of the province from Tadoussac to the far east border with Labrador to Brisay in the north.
 It’s almost the same size as the state of Michigan!
 For more fun facts, check out this article from Le Québec maritime.

 The Quebec Whale Route (Routes des Baleines) is the nickname given to Route 138 which connects Tadoussac to Kegaska as it follows the north shore of the Saint Lawrence River.
 It actually begins at the border of New York State, southwest of Montreal and it goes throughout the regions of Montérégie, Montreal, Lanaudière, Mauricie, Québec City, Charlevoix and Côte-Nord.
-Check out this Quebec Whale Route map to get a better idea of the stretch of highway I’ll be exploring!
+Check out this Quebec Whale Route map to get a better idea of this stretch of highway.

 Why is it called the Whale Route?
 That’s thanks to the fact that over 10 whale species are known to frequent the area – 13 to be exact!
 While it’s never a guarantee, there’s a reason why Tadoussac and other destinations along the Whale Route are some of the best places to go whale watching in Canada.